pschwede/quodlibet-plugins/README.md

-Copy the forders to ~/.quodlibet/plugins/
+Copy the folders to ~/.quodlibet/plugins/